NexPlayer/Unity-SDK/basic/basic-playback.md

 # Basic playback

-NexPlayer™ plays non-DRM (HLS, DASH or MP4) content by simply providing a valid URL and configuring the rendering.
+NexPlayer  plays non-DRM (HLS, DASH or MP4) content by simply providing a valid URL and configuring the rendering.

-## NexPlayer™ API for basic playback
+## NexPlayer  API for basic playback

 Basic variables inherited from **NexPlayerBehaviour**: